pmgducati/Blue-Retro-AIO-Units/README.md

 Currently I have NES, Nintendo 64, Gamecube, Sega Saturn, 3DO and PCEngine/Turbografx 16 complete and verified.
 I am working through PSX/PS2 and Virtual Boy.
 Once they are verified I will merge the branch(es).

-Once I complete this round of PCB's I will start working on the housings for each system.
+The Housing CAD is complete and I am awaiting the prints for test fits

 Please post any requests for a PCB from darthcloud's list and I am happy to make it.